pcianelli/DailyDose/resources/design-document.md

 ## 6.3 _Add Medication Endpoint_

 * Accepts `POST` requests to `/medications/:medName`
-* Accepts a customer ID and a medName to be added.
+* Accepts a customer ID and a medName and medInfo, to be added.
     * For security concerns, we will validate the provided med name does not contain invalid characters: `" ' \`
     * If the med name contains invalid characters, will throw an